anders-wartoft/LogGenerator/README.md

 #### Replace variables
 Variable substitution will be present for template, regex and header processing.
 If a file is loaded as "file" or template "none" then the (processor intensive) substitutions will not be loaded.

+#### Remove transaction messages
+If the statistics module was used when generating messages and you want to remove them, use the Remove Guard filter on the receiver LogFilter.

+Parameters: `-rg` or `--remove-guard`

+Example: `-rg`

 #### Detect gaps
 Gaps are a continuous block of missing numbers.
 We use gaps to inform the filter that we are missing some events.